cepthomas/Notr/README.md

 - Sections with tags.
 - Various text decorations.
 - Targets and references - targets can be section, file (image or other), uri.
-Navigation to any within context of your settings.
+- Navigation to targets via goto anything.
+Has MRU and sticky entries.
 - Lists.
 - Tables - fit, sort, etc (could be ported for general purpose use).
 Loosely based on https://github.com/wadetb/Sublime-Text-Advanced-CSV.
 - Auto highlight - supplements [SbotHighlight](https://github.com/cepthomas/SbotHighlight).